Freshwater invertebrates AIDGAP

 Freshwater invertebrates AIDGAP is an identification guide to the larger invertebrates of ponds, lakes, streams and rivers in Britain and Ireland.

-- Designed to be used with living animals
+- For use with living animals

 - Illustrated with line drawings throughout